ticidesign/dev-notes/js/functions/intro.md

 The function we pass in is a [callback function](callbacks.md) The outer function that takes in the function (our callback) is a [higher-order function](high-order-functions.md)

+## Generalized Functions

+‘Parameters’ (placeholders) mean we don’t need to decide what data to run our functionality on until we run the function
+- Then provide an actual value (‘argument’) when we run the function Higher order functions follow this same principle.
+- We may not want to decide exactly what some of our functionality is until we run our function

+## Callbacks & Higher Order Functions

+One of the most misunderstood concepts in JavaScript
+- Enables powerful pro-level functions like map, filter, reduce (a core aspect of functional programming)
+- Makes our code more declarative and readable
+- Forms the backbone of technical interview (and professional mid/senior level engineering interviews)